-The Council operates an Audit Committee in accordance with CIPFA recommended best practice and this Committee has overall responsibility for ensuring controls are adequate and working effectively.
-The Audit Committee membership includes an Independent Member.
+The Council operates an Audit Committee in accordance with CIPFA recommended best practice and this committee has overall responsibility for ensuring controls are adequate and working effectively.
+The Audit Committee membership includes an independent member.
 It is also responsible for ensuring the Council's risk management processes are working effectively.
 The Council has an Anti-Fraud and Corruption Framework and operates a Whistle Blowing Policy.
-These policies were revised and approved by Audit Committee in April 2014.
+These policies were revised and endorsed by Audit Committee in February 2016.
 All documents are available on the Council's public website.
-Fraud Briefing sessions were delivered in 2014/15 to ensure staff are aware of these policies, in particular the process for raising concerns through the Whistle Blowing Procedure.
-On-line fraud training has been developed and this is due to be rolled out in 2015/16.

-e) Developing the capacity and capability of Members and officers to be effective f) Engaging with local people and other stakeholders to ensure robust public accountability
+e) developing the capacity and capability of members and officers to be effective f) engaging with local people and other stakeholders to ensure robust public accountability